-There is a lot of advice on the internet about how a trader can identify a good broker and avoid a racket, but very little of it to teach someone how to recover their money if they all for such a racket.
-Indeed, the reason there are so many FX broker reviews websites and contributors is that there are so many people that have been scammed.
+There is a lot of advice on the internet about how a trader can identify a good broker and avoid a racket, but very little of it teaches someone how to recover their money if they all for such a racket.
+Indeed, the reason there are so many FX broker review websites and contributors are that there are so many people that have been scammed.
 Fraud goes on in all financial markets, and not just in FX, so it is important to know how one can get their money back if they feel fleeced.
 Today, we’re going to consider some strategies you may use to get your money back when your broker doesn’t allow it.

 How do you know you’ve been defrauded?

 This may seem like a stupid question, but it is worth considering.
 I have been in a situation where I thought my money had been stolen, only to realize later that I had just jumped to that conclusion.
 In my case, I just lacked patience because the broker (I shall not mention who) had still not replied to any of my correspondence.
 Fortunately, they did so after a few days and I got my money.
 Let me just explain my situation so you understand how one may assume fraud where there is none.
 I had participated in an FX contest and was among the winners, so naturally, I immediately began asking for my withdrawal.
 After sending several emails to customer support, I got no reply for several days, and just thought the whole thing was a racket.
 Upon further reading of the Terms and Conditions, I realized that the funds are processed two weeks following the conclusion of the contest, and I had just jumped the gun.
 (Lessons on self-defense: FX scams)